Timothy Woods

 Since then, Traeger has developed their company in quite a few ways.
 To this day, they have remained the largest pellet grill manufacturer around.

-A bold move Traeger grills made was transferring their entire production chain to China.
+A bold move Traeger Grills made was transferring their entire production chain to China.

 It caused a lot of concerns due to a lack of quality.
 However, as of late, they have turned their game around and produced an excellent set of grills at affordable prices.